html5syt/Gen-AI-API-Key-Hunt/README.md

 # Gen-AI-API-Key-Hunt

 A small utility that searches public GitHub repositories for potential Gen AI API key leaks.
-It crafts focused queries for popular providers, walks paginated results, fetches raw files, and stores concise metadata in a DB file.
+It crafts focused queries for popular providers, walks paginated results, and stores concise metadata in a SQLite database.
+The script uses adaptive search to bypass GitHub's 1000-result limit by recursively expanding queries when needed.
 This project is intended for security researchers and developers who need to triage potential secrets exposure in public code.

 ## Disclaimer and Compliance